Montaser-Taher/Montaser-Taher/README.md

 -  currently pursuing a Bachelor’s degree in Software Development at the University of Malta.
 -  Enthusiastic about learning and growing in the tech world.
 -  Building practical projects to strengthen my technical and problem-solving skills
--  Looking for Internships to Eager to gain real-world experience and contribute to meaningful projects.

 Interests:
 - Artificial Intelligence & Machine Learnining